Donate quickly and securely here.

 Rohingya refugee crisis: ActionAid’s response in Bangladesh

-ActionAid are on the ground in Cox’s Bazar, Bangladesh, with a full-scale humanitarian response that is reaching 50,000 Rohingya refugees with emergency food, clean drinking water, and hygiene kits including sanitary protection, soap and clean underwear.
+ActionAid are on the ground in Cox’s Bazar, Bangladesh, with a full-scale humanitarian response that is reaching over 70,000 Rohingya refugees.

-We urgently need your help to support our response to this crisis.
+We urgently need your help to support our response to this crisis and make sure the most vulnerable people are protected during the rainy season.
 Please donate now to help make sure we can reach as many women and girls as possible.

 Please donate now